spencewood/spencewood.github.io/_includes/focus.md

-My focus is creating web applications for the cloud using the shiniest tools in the toolbox.
-I deal with PaaS providers such as Heroku, Azure and Nodejitsu to create lightweight, performant, scalable web apps in a variety of languages and frameworks.
-I am an advocate for high quality, tested software. **I dream in JavaScript**.
+My passion is creating web applications for the cloud using the shiniest tools in the toolbox.
+I'm obsessed with performance and scalability and work on every part of the web stack.
+I love collaborating with teams to build high quality, well tested software for the web.

+**I also dream in JavaScript**